ignite/cli/docs/guide/nameservice/05-play.md

 }
 ```

+## Query the Chain for a List of Names

 Query the chain for a list of name and correponding values.
-Query commands don't need the `--from` flag, because they don't broadcast transactions and only make side-effect free requests.
+Query commands don't need the `--from` flag, because they don't broadcast transactions and make only free requests.

 ```bash
 nameserviced q nameservice list-whois
 ```

-You can confirm that the name `foo` has been successfully purchased by `alice` and the current `price` has been set to `20token`.
+The response confirms that the name `foo` was successfully purchased by `alice` and the current `price` is set to `20token`.

 ```yaml
 Whois: